-The Investigation Division, commanded by Captain Michael Radke, is composed of seven detectives, two evidence technicians, and the crime analyst.
+The Investigation Division, commanded by Captain Michael Reagle, is composed of seven detectives, two evidence technicians, and the crime analyst.
 Detectives are trained in crime scene processing, fingerprinting, electronic surveillance, interviews and interrogations, photography, narcotics identification and testing, search warrants, and various other technical skills related to criminal investigations.

-The detectives are supervised by Detective Sergeant Jason Chase, and are responsible for investigating felony crimes including homicides, kidnapping, robbery, sex offenses, forgery, burglaries, auto thefts, etc. Detectives are further responsible for the investigation of the sale of illegal drugs, criminal street gangs, as well as intelligence gathering and dissemination.
+The detectives are supervised by Detective Sergeant Andrew Roush, and are responsible for investigating felony crimes including homicides, kidnapping, robbery, sex offenses, forgery, burglaries, auto thefts, etc. Detectives are further responsible for the investigation of the sale of illegal drugs, criminal street gangs, as well as intelligence gathering and dissemination.
 Detectives are assigned to the Garden City/Finney County Drug Task Force, and one detective is assigned to the High Intensity Drug Trafficking Area (HIDTA) position.
 Detectives perform other collateral duties, such as Task Force Agents with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), as well as forensic electronic examinations of computer devices.

 Garden City/Finney County Gang Intelligence Unit